 4. Where are you anxious and frightened?

-Building your inner core to hold these extremes creates a solid balance in your psyche so you can live fully and well.
-You won't be thrown by disaster or wild success.
+Building your inner core to hold the extremes poles we face in life creates a solid balance in your psyche.
+You can live fully and well because you won't be thrown by disaster or wild success.
 Being sturdy while holding opposites is the key to healing from eating disorders or any addiction.
 When you can bear your experience you don't need unhealthy avenues of escape.

 Joanna Poppink is a private practice psychotherapist in Los Angeles specializing in eating disorder recovery for adult women.